adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - which international standard is engaged;
 - how the domestic legal instrument relates to it;
 - what type of gap exists;
-- and whether the problem concerns legal compatibility, normative under-specification, exclusionary design, or implementation-oriented deficiency.
+- and whether the problem concerns legal compatibility, normative under-specification, exclusionary design, competence structure, or implementation-oriented deficiency.

 ---